Updated: Dec 5, 2020

 And when not fighting the wannabe Bender and getting materials, you must avoid the regularly erupting volcano by being underground when it goes off.
 I made the mistake of not doing that once with my drill and being in the submarine, needless to say, the drill did not make it.
 I had to start over.

 Once I got started and the hang of things, time went by fast.
-I took a break and then realized that almost five hours has past and there is still plenty left to do in the game.
+I took a break and then realized that almost five hours have passed and there is still plenty left to do in the game.
 Now, I do think if you are someone that just goes straight through the story, you may be able to finish the game in that amount of time.
 Still, I like adventuring around, building everything I can in my mobile base, and try and research everything available before I move to the next level or layer of the game.

 Overall, even being early access, I do think this is a good game.
 The developers still seem really engaged with regular updates as of writing this blog, so I think it will only get better with time.